Finding a Lawyer

 Law Society of Alberta – Find a Lawyer

-You can search for a lawyer by their name, firm, location, practice areas, language(s) spoken, gender, and whether a lawyer offers limited scope retainers.
+The Lawyer Directory allows you to search for a lawyer by their name, firm, location, practice areas, language(s) spoken, gender, and whether a lawyer offers limited scope retainers.
 There are approximately 7,500 lawyers in private practice in Alberta who are eligible to provide legal assistance.

 Legal Aid Alberta (LAA)